 We plan to introduce a staggered start to minimise children and parents congregating around the school.
 It is important that pupils try to arrive punctually.
 Parents collecting a child should aim to avoid arriving at school early or staying late.

 Only children will be allowed to enter the school grounds and only through the allocated entry point for each class.
 Children should arrive at the time allocated.
 Letters will be sent out before the end of the term detailing when you should bring your child to school.

 Staff will be available to show the children where to go in the first few days in September.

 Please come alone as far as possible, and wait 2m apart from other people, at the time and the area outlined in your letter detailing your entry and exit points.

 What happens if I arrive late to collect my child?

-If your child cannot walk home and is not collected by 3.40, they will wait in the playground 2m apart from other people.
+If your child cannot walk home and is not collected 10 minutes after their collection time, they will wait in the playground 2m apart from other people.
 A member of staff will, at a distance supervise any child not collected.
 Please ensure that you collect your child on time.

 How will parents be able to ask staff questions?

 Parents are expected to phone and email rather than visit.
 Any visit to the school must be made via an appointment.
 Appointments will not be made at the start and end of the day to maximise social distancing.
 When visiting the School Office for an appointment, parents and visitors are to use the sanitiser and should remain within the marked out box in the reception area.
 The reception area can only accommodate one person at a time.
 If someone is already in the main office, parents should wait outside where it is clearly marked.